 Day One Hundred and Four - Wednesday 19th December 2012

 We awoke early feeling pretty tired after a late night and waited patiently for the tour bus to arrive.
 We didn't have to wait very little long and we joined ten others on the bus to start the tour.
 Wine is the main reason that Mendoza has become one of Argentina's top tourist destinations, although there is also plenty of hiking, rafting and other outdoor sports to be done in the region.
 The Mendoza area produces 70% of Argentina's entire annual wine output, and their speciality is Malbecs.
 It's a common activity for tourists to rent bikes and cycle round a 40km circuit of vineyards in the Maipu area, as it's so close to the city, but we'd been warned about the dangerous roads and poor quality of some rental bikes, so we plumped for the safer (and cheaper) minibus option.

 It didn't take more than fifteen minutes to reach the first vineyard, which was called Navarro Correas.
-It was very large and is now owned by Diageo.
-It's not in a beautiful setting like the previous vineyards we had visited across the border in Chile, although the mountains are visible in the distance, but the individual two wines we got to taste (a Sauvignon Blanc and a Syrah) were nice and the tour guide spoke good English
+It was very large and is now owned by global conglomerate Diageo.
+It's not in a beautiful setting like the previous vineyards we had visited across the border in Chile, although the mountains are visible in the distance, but the two wines we got to taste (a Sauvignon Blanc and a Syrah) were nice and the tour guide spoke good English

 We then headed off to our second vineyard of the day, Vistandes, which was in a more picturesque setting but again like the first vineyard the actual buildings themselves were very large and modern, which seemed to not fit with the lovely surroundings of the vineyards.
 After a short tour we tried another two wines (a Torrontes and a Cabernet Sauvignon) before getting back on the bus to visit our third vineyard.